 We want to understand how clinicians do physical examinations in video consultations for physiotherapy, and develop guidance on remote physical assessment that can help patients and clinician use video consultations in the wider NHS.

-We will make the guidance available on our website and via social media.
-Will work with national stakeholders (e.g. NHS England, Chartered Society of Physiotherapists) to make guidance as widely available as possible and support those designing, delivering and receiving remote physiotherapy services.
+The resources are now available for patients and physiotherapists.
+We are currently working with national stakeholders (for example, NHS England, the Chartered Society of Physiotherapists) to make these resources as widely available as possible and support those designing, delivering and receiving remote physiotherapy services.